Free walks, trails, tours, theatre and exhibitions

 The iconic Ribblehead Viaduct and shanty site is a 'must see' for visitors to the Yorkshire Dales.

-We are pleased to be offering our FREE Ribblehead heritage walks, trails and tours for a full season April to September 2023.
+We shall be pleased to offer our FREE Ribblehead heritage walks, trails and tours for a full season April to September 2024 - dates to be announced here in due course.

 Travel the spectacular Settle to Carlisle line to Ribblehead.
 There’s something for everyone from the photographer, theatricals, geologists, walkers, and those who prefer an easy afternoon in the comfort of the visitor centre to enjoy the landscape.